Top-Level Domains (TLDs) for the Chinese market

 Again, most countries want these ccTLDs to be used by businesses and residents of their country, and China is no exception.

-Traditionality, the commonly used TLD in China are;
+Traditionally, the commonly used TLDs in China are;

 - .com